All Episodes

 And the same thing here on this immigration business.

-If if we grant amnesty, and Rubio does not support amnesty, he's never come out and said he's for amnesty.
+If we grant amnesty, and Rubio does not support amnesty, he's never come out and said he's for amnesty.

-If we do amnesty for 11 million or more illegal aliens, I'm telling you, it's the end of the Republican Party, and it isn't just me saying so.
+If we do amnesty for 11 million or more illegal aliens, I'm telling you, it's the end of the Republican Party.

-The politico ran that story 10 days ago.
+The Politico ran that story 10 days ago.

 It's mathematics.